Tanvir-Aunjum-Sunny/Suvidha/README.md

 ========

 Suvidha is an android app that my team made in a hackathon organised by IBM.
 We made it in 4 days.
 We used IBM Bluemix for the backend services.
+To build it, you will need to get the new set of API keys from ibm bluemix (https://console.ng.bluemix.net/) and replace it in the local.properties file.

 There are 3 main users for this application : Patient, Doctor and Hospital The app Allows patients, doctors and hospitals to register in the app